Skill Demand Index

 Which roles need Content Development most:

-Marketing positions drive 70% of demand.
-Other and Operations also frequently list Content Development as a requirement.
-Skills commonly paired with Content Development include Digital Marketing.
+Marketing positions drive 78% of demand.
+Operations and Other also frequently list Content Development as a requirement.
+Skills commonly paired with Content Development include Social Media and Trade Industry Experience.

 Depth Level Distribution